 This year's Edit-a-Thon keynote speaker will be Alexandria Lockett.
 Dr. Lockett is a professor of English at Spelman College in Atlanta, Georgia and a scholar of Wikipedia and new media technologies.

-Wikimedia’s gender trouble is well-documented.
-While the reasons for the gender gap are up for debate, the practical effect of this disparity is not: content is skewed by the lack of female participation.
-This represents an alarming absence in an important repository of shared knowledge.
+Wikimedia’s race and gender trouble is well-documented.
+While the reasons for the gap are up for debate, the practical effect of this disparity is not: content is skewed by the lack of participation by women and underrepresented groups.
+This adds up to an alarming absence in an important repository of shared knowledge.